-GISELA WENDLING, PhD, is the executive director of the Global Learning & Exchange Network (The GLEN), supporting the evolution of collaboration within and across organizations, communities, and cultures.
-She is also the vice president of global learning and senior consultant at The Grove Consultants International and coauthor of the recently released book Visual Consulting: Designing and Leading Change.
-With more than twenty-five years of experience, Gisela has supported transformational learning and change processes within a wide range of private and public organizations.
+GISELA WENDLING, Ph.D. is the CEO of The Grove Consultants International and co-founder of the Global Learning & Exchange network (The GLEN), a non-profit supporting the evolution of collaboration within and across organizations, communities, and cultures.
+She is author of The Liminal Pathways Study, recently released, and co-author of Visual Consulting.
+For more than 25 years she has supported transformational learning and change processes within a wide range of private and public organizations.
 Her doctoral work led her to re-conceptualize rites of passage as a human systems change framework, and since then she has been actively integrating indigenous understandings into a more complete approach to change with her clients.
 Her deep appreciation for indigenous people is informed by field experiences in Peru, Africa, Australia, and North America.